Local government in Victoria: Political composition

 In contrast to ones at federal and state levels, local government elections in Victoria are a generally non-partisan affair.
 Major political parties typically do not endorse candidates at the council level.
 This has resulted in a situation where councillors may hold political party affiliation, but instead contest the election as an independent.
 These nominal independents have attracted controversy, with their affiliation being branded as insufficiently transparent.
 As the VEC, unlike in jurisdictions such as New South Wales, provides no way for party affiliation to be listed for council elections, candidates appear without any party label on ballot papers.

 As a result, the overwhelming majority of councillors in Victoria are independents.
 The prevalence of independent councillors is generally larger in regional and rural areas, with metropolitan LGAs having a greater number of party-affiliated councillors.
 Nonetheless, recent trends have seen greater party involvement within local government politics.
 This participation has been large among smaller parties such as the Greens, with the major political parties subsequently indicating a potential change to their approach to council elections.
 Various residents' associations, community alliances and independent groups also sporadically contest elections.

-The current political composition of Victorian LGAs is as follows:
+The political composition of Victorian LGAs following the 2024 local elections, subsequent countbacks and party membership changes is as follows: